 In order to meet these two goals I have two different times where I get myself organised: Friday and Sunday night.
 This is what works for me –

-- Pick up clutter, clean the floors, change my sheets and tidy up my bedroom.
+- Pick up clutter, clean the floors, and tidy up my bedroom.

 - Make sure we have fresh food for the weekend

 - Cook ahead any meals or sweet treats that I need to

 - Check that we have clothes clean and ironed for any weekend activities